Can I ask you, what do you do for a living?

 A benefit is the experience or what you gain from the product or service or in this case your job.

 - Example of a Manager: It allows me to utilize my problem-solving skills to build great leaders for my company.

 Write down at least five benefits that relate to what you do and create your benefits statement.

 It is these two sentences that make up your elevator pitch.

 - Your attention grabber is designed to get their attention.

 - Your benefits statement is designed to intrigue them to know more.

 That's right, two carefully crafted sentences can instantly make you memorable in 15 seconds or less.

-I encourage you to play around with our Free Elevator Pitch Builder now.
+I encourage you to play around with our Free Elevator Pitch Generator now.